norbert-acedanski/ciphers/README.md

     - Optional arguments:
         - __mode__ - optional argument used to determine the operation mode of the function (_cipherMode_ and _decipherMode_ - these are variables in the script) - cipher mode is a default mode.
 Function can be used either to cipher or decipher messages.
         - __keywordShift__ - int variable, that specifies, what shift should the keyword have.
 Default value is 0.
+6. _baconCipher_ accepts 2 arguments and 1 optiona argument:
+    - Required arguments:
+        - __text__ - text to cipher (from _readFile_ function),
+        - __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script,
+    - Optional argument:
+        - __uniqueCoding__ - bool variable, that specifies whether to use unique encoding on bacon ciphering.
+Default value is False.
-6. Script should print the result to the terminal.
+7. Script should print the result to the terminal.

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.